supritsinghlab/old-supritsinghlab/_pages/home.md

 permalink: /
 ---

-A young enthusiastic research group at [IIT Delhi](http://www.iitd.ac.in), our aim is to explore and understand how Universe works from micro to macro scales.
+An enthusiastic research group at [IIT Delhi](http://www.iitd.ac.in), our aim is to explore and understand how Universe works from micro to macro scales.
 From how it all began to the eventual fate of massive stars termed Black holes.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="3000" data-pause="hover" >